-These rings inserted into the cornea change the shape of the corneal cone, flattening it and making it a more regular shape and more central.
+These rings inserted into the cornea change the shape of the corneal cone, flattening it and making it a more regular and central shape.
 This will help improve the vision for the majority of patients.

 We use it when patients cannot tolerate contact lenses and while the cornea is still clear and the condition is not very advanced.
-A Femto-second laser is used to create the tunnel and the entry point for the rings, which has made it a very safe and reliable procedure.
+A Femto-second laser is used to create the tunnel and the entry point for the rings, making it a very safe and reliable procedure.

 Toric Implantable Contact Lenses

-For those who have stable Keratoconus and good vision with glasses, Toric Implantable Contact Lenses are generally used (some time after stabilizing the Keratoconus with corneal cross linkage) to improve corneal shape with an intracorneal ring or with very limited therapeutic Eximer laser correction.
-The Toric ICL can eliminate the need for optical aids altogether and in some patients results in improved vision and balance between the two eyes.
+For those with stable Keratoconus and good vision with glasses, Toric Implantable Contact Lenses are generally used (sometimes after stabilizing the Keratoconus with corneal cross linkage) to improve corneal shape with an intracorneal ring or with very limited therapeutic Excimer laser correction.
+The Toric ICL can eliminate the need for optical aids altogether and, in some patients, results in improved vision and balance between the two eyes.

 Phototherapeutic Keratectomy (PTK)

-Keratoconus patients are not candidates for Lasik or normal laser correction, however some patients benefit from limited eximer laser correction to improve the surface irregularity of the cornea, when
+Keratoconus patients are not candidates for Lasik or normal laser correction.
+However, some patients benefit from limited excimer laser correction to improve the surface irregularity of the cornea when

 contact lenses cannot be tolerated.
-PTK is always combined with corneal cross linkage, undertaken either during the same procedure or afterwards.
+PTK is always combined with corneal cross-linkage, undertaken during the same procedure or afterwards.

 Corneal Transplants are used in the advanced stages of Keratoconus, when there is corneal scarring.
 The procedure is either a partial thickness (Deep Anterior Lamellar Keratoplasty = DALK) or full thickness graft (Penetrating Keratoplasty = PK).
 The need for corneal grafts is declining because of the increasing success in the early diagnosis of Keratoconus and the effectiveness of corneal cross linkage to stabilize the condition, so Keratoconus generally does not reach the advanced stage.